The Ultimate Monteverde Itinerary: 34 Best Things To Do

 How to get to Monteverde

-Monteverde is a 3 hour drive from La Fortuna and the Arenal area.
+Monteverde is a 3-hour drive from La Fortuna and the Arenal area.
 It is also 3 hours from Manuel Antonio and Quepos.
 Monteverde is in the mountains and the road is very hilly and windy.
 It’s safe to drive if you go slowly and carefully.
 You don’t need a 4×4 to get to Monteverde but it is advisable if you’re hiring a car in Costa Rica.
 We hired a 4×4 sleeper car and had the best time camping in nature.
 We’d highly recommend it if you’re looking for a unique way to see the country.

 If you’re not confident driving abroad, public buses and shuttles are available from most major towns in central Costa Rica.
 Alternatively, consider booking onto a tour.
 This way you can relax while your guide does all the driving, and the hassle of organising your trip is taken away too, allowing you to fully unwind on your vacation.